 The organization is guided by the belief that every human being on the African continent has the right to life, liberty, security, and work to ensure that the sanctity of these rights is guaranteed for all persons.

 ANEKED deems it necessary to make our definite voice heard on issues of extrajudicial killings and enforced disappearances, especially for those victims yet to be accounted for.

-In addition, the ANEKED builds strategic partnerships to learn more from the important experiences of fellow human rights defenders.
-Partnerships are built through formal and informal meetings, workshops, and mentorship programmes across and beyond the African continent.
+In addition, ANEKED builds strategic partnerships to learn more from the important experiences of fellow human rights defenders.
+Partnerships are built through formal and informal meetings, workshops, and mentorship programs across and beyond the African continent.
 Through these, they hope to empower, inspire and connect members and fellow human rights defenders across different regions to unite the younger generation working for change.